bastosmichael/ephemyral-nextjs-code/README.md

 ## Features

-- **AI-Generated Pull Requests**: Automatically create PRs based on issue descriptions.
+- **AI-Generated Pull Requests**: Automatically create PRs based on issue descriptions and context.
-- **GitHub Integration**: Seamless connection with your GitHub repositories.
+- **GitHub Integration**: Seamless connection with your GitHub repositories to manage issues more effectively.
-- **Template Management**: Create and use templates for consistent code generation.
+- **Template Management**: Create and utilize templates for consistent code generation and task automation.
-- **Instruction System**: Define custom instructions to guide AI-generated code.
+- **Instruction System**: Define custom instructions to guide AI-generated code outputs tailored to specific needs.
+- **Machine Learning Model Adaptation**: Utilize machine learning models to modify existing code to improve performance and readability.
-- **Multi-Project Support**: Manage multiple projects within a single workspace.
+- **Multi-Project Support**: Manage multiple projects within a singular advanced workspace.
-- **Simple and Advanced Modes**: Choose between a straightforward setup or a feature-rich environment.
+- **Simple and Advanced Modes**: Choose between straightforward setups or a feature-rich development environment, enabling customization according to user skill levels.
+- **Real-time Code Improvement**: Use AI to analyze and suggest optimizations for existing code directly from repositories.

 ## Demo